Trismegiste/what-is-the-answer-to-life-the-universe-and-everything/README.md

  * http://www.sometimesredsometimesblue.com
  * http://estcequecestbientotleweekend.fr/ (in french)

-The unique controller scans the directory /views/answer for [Twig][3] templates and renders randomly one of them.
+The single controller scans the directory /views/answer for [Twig][3] templates and randomly renders one of them.

 Currently you can haZ [PureCSS][4] but I will consider to add another CSS framework like Twitter Bootstrap. or Zurb Foundation.